emilycheatham/p1_yoga_for_you/README.md

 ### As a **first time user**

-- I want to be able to navigate the wste easily to find the content I need.
+- I want to be able to navigate the site easily to find the content I need.
 - I want to know where the studio is.
 - I want to know what types of yoga are offered and which one would suit me.
 - I want to know the cost of the classes.